square-computersetup/square-computersetup.github.io/_pages/mac.md

 {% include figure url="/assets/images/mac-02-locale-BigSur.jpg" image_path="/assets/images/mac-02-locale-BigSur.jpg"  %}

-Connect your device to a wireless network (either your home WiFi or the Square office) with Internet access.
+Connect your device to a wireless network (either your home WiFi or the Square Guest network in a Square Office).

 {% include figure url="/assets/images/mac-03-wifiBigSur.jpg" image_path="/assets/images/mac-03-wifiBigSur.jpg"  %}

-Next you may see one of three different screens, please click the button below that matches what you see.
+Next you may see one of two different screens, please click the button below that matches what you see.

-[Remote Management](/mac-setup){: .btn .btn--success} [Data & Privacy](/mac-setup2){: .btn .btn--success} [Migration Assistant](/mac-setup2){: .btn .btn--success}
+[Remote Management](/mac-setup){: .btn .btn--success} [Migration Assistant](/mac-setup2){: .btn .btn--success}